Gaza war protests in New Zealand: October- December

-On 30 October, about 12 pro-Palestinian protesters forced there way into the Oamaru electorate office of the Member of Parliament for Waitaki Miles Anderson.
+On 30 October, about 12 pro-Palestinian protesters forced their way into the Oamaru electorate office of the Member of Parliament for Waitaki Miles Anderson.
 One of the protesters allegedly shoved and grabbed a female office worker by the arm.
 In response, Police were dispatched to Anderson's office at about 10:15 am and removed the protesters.
 They also arrested a Dunedin woman for alleged assault.
 The Oamaru protests was one of nine nationwide protests organised by a group called "Aotearoa for Sanctions," which has lobbied MPs into supporting legislation sanctioning Israel and advocated severing diplomatic relations with Israel.

+On 25 November, several members of the Palestine Solidarity Network Aotearoa staged an impromptu protest at the Auckland Council's chambers after Mayor of Auckland Wayne Brown declined to allow the group the opportunity to speak at a governing council meeting.
+The Network had sought permission to fly the Palestinian flag on 29 November, which marked the "International Day of Solidarity with the Palestinian People."
+In response to the group's chants condemning him and calling for a "Free Palestine," Brown said "Free beer."

+On 9 December, several pro-Palestinian protesters staged a protest in the New Zealand Parliament's public gallery, disrupting parliamentary proceedings.
+They chanted and circulated flyers denouncing the alleged Gaza genocide, calling for the expulsion of the Israeli Ambassador and the severing of diplomatic relations with Israel.
+Security guards removed the protesters within two minutes.
+On 10 December, Speaker of the House Gerry Brownlee responded to the protest by closing the chamber's gallery to members of the public for the duration of the year.